As an Amazon Associate and affiliate of other programs, I earn from qualifying purchases.

 Can You Use A Leaf Blower As A Snow Blower?

-Yes, you can use a gas leaf blower for removing fresh snow off your porch and driveway.
+Yes, you can use a gas leaf blower to remove fresh snow from your porch and driveway.

 An electric leaf blower is not appropriate for this job since water and electricity don’t mix!
 Even battery-powered leaf blowers!